EricLambrecht/react-timing-hooks/docs/animation-api/useAnimationFrameLoop.md

 ### Another example

-In a vanilla javascript web gl application you might have code like this:
+In a vanilla javascript WebGL application you might have code like this:

 ```javascript
 /* Vanilla JS */